charles-uno/Bloodlines/01_introduction.md

 exceptions or corner cases built into the system.

 Bloodlines uses just as many numbers as it needs – no fewer, and certainly no more.
-Player character abilities are are rated on a fine scale, allowing room for personalization and advancement.
+PC abilities are are rated on a fine scale, allowing room for personalization and advancement.
 On the other hand, NPCs and roll difficulties fall on a coarse scale, making it easy for the GM to make quick, intuitive judgments.